kraglik/stardust_old_version/README.md

 # Stardust

-A Pythonic actor framework capable of utilizing all available cores.
+An actor framework capable of utilizing all available cores.

+This is an attempt (failed one) to use async/await syntax with actors.